Why do Shopify Stores Fail:

 80% of shoppers have bought online using their mobile devices within the last six months.

-Seeing such an increase in mobile e-commerce makes it undeniable that your store must be optimized for mobile shopping in order to be successful on Shopify.
+Seeing such an increase in mobile ecommerce makes it undeniable that your store must be optimized for mobile shopping in order to be successful on Shopify.

 What should be done to increase loading speed depends on each store’s problems specifically.
 However, there are some general practices directed at optimizing page load speed that you can use.
 Your first step is to actually test your loading speed.
 Some of the most favored speed analytics tools include Google PageSpeed Insights, Lighthouse, GTmetrix, and WebPageTest.